AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ### Flags

+The following arguments are optional required:

+`--startTime` the start time for log collection in the format `YYYY-MM-DDTHH:MM:SSZ`.
+You must convert your local time to UTC.

+`--endTime` the end time for log collection in the format `YYYY-MM-DDTHH:MM:SSZ`.
+You must convert your local time to UTC.

+`--filename` specifies the name of the file to output the logs to.

-The following arguments are all optional.
-If you do not supply them, the terminal response will prompt you for the information.
+The following arguments are optional:

 `-i` or `--ignoreCache` ignores the cached organization, project, and workspace, which allows you to create a mesh in a different workspace.
 You can also manually [modify the cache](../basic/work-with-mesh.md#projects-and-workspaces).

-`startTime` the start time for log collection in the format `YYYY-MM-DDTHH:MM:SSZ`.

-`endTime` the end time for log collection in the format `YYYY-MM-DDTHH:MM:SSZ`.

-`filename` specifies the name of the file to output the logs to.

 #### Example